 Furthermore, inspect your water heater for signs of backdrafting.
 Look for a plastic ring around the inlet and outlet nipple of the water heater.
 If this ring appears melted, it’s an indication that the drafting of the water heater may not be functioning properly.

 How to Prevent Backdrafting

 Preventing backdrafting involves some straightforward steps.
 First, ensure there are no significant leaks or gaps in your cold air return ductwork.
 If your basement is unfinished, inspect the return air ductwork as leaks can sometimes be overlooked during construction.

-There are a couple of dummy fixes to resolve the issue of backdrafting.
-Adding combustion passage louvers from not only the basement to mechanical room but also from the basement to the first floor will usually prevent the backdraft.
-It can also help to keep a supply air register opened in the basement or mechanical room to help balance the system.
+Next, consider adding combustion passage louvers from the basement to the mechanical room and from the basement to the first floor.
+This adjustment can help regulate airflow and prevent negative pressure from forming.
+Also, keeping a supply air register open in the basement or mechanical room can help balance the system.

 Lastly, ensure that your venting is properly sized and configured, as many homes in Johnson County don’t meet Fuel Gas Code requirements.
 Proper vent configuration can significantly decrease the chances of backdrafting.